 Floppycatter recommended

-Scoop Away is a relatively affordable clumping clay litter that has been recommended by Floppycatters for its hard-clumping abilities, good where you have cats that share a litter box, especially if one of them has urinary problems.
+Scoop Away is a relatively affordable clumping clay litter recommended by Floppycatters for its hard-clumping abilities; it is suitable for cats who share a litter box, especially if one has urinary problems.

 Best Kitty Litter for Litter-Box Training

-To be clear, when we talk about litterbox training we are talking about helping a cat to adjust to a new cat box.
-We aren’t referring to training a kitten to use a cat litter – that needs a separate recommendation, which I’ve covered below.
+To be clear, when we talk about litter-box training, we are talking about helping a cat to adjust to a new cat box.
+We aren’t referring to training a kitten to use cat litter – that needs a different recommendation, which I’ve covered below.

 Dr. Elsey’s Precious Cat Attract Unscented Clumping Clay Litter